A man in a work suit smiling to a woman in white while another listens in

 In recent years, Diversity, Equity, and Inclusion (DE&I) initiatives have taken centre stage in discussions about workplace culture.
 However, our Talent Trends 2024 report reveals a significant expectation gap between intentions and reality.

 In the Chinese Mainland, 67% of employees believe their workplace lacks inclusivity, lower than the APAC average of 71%.
-Moreover, 76% of respondents perceive a lack of diversity in senior leadership, similar with the APAC average of 77%.
+Moreover, 76% of respondents perceive a lack of diversity in senior leadership, similar to the APAC average of 77%.

 These statistics highlight an urgent need for organisations to move beyond surface-level DE&I initiatives and foster genuinely inclusive environments.
 Understanding key trends can help employers address systemic issues like discrimination and bias to create workplaces where all employees feel valued.